TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.path.rst

    *tail* part will never contain a slash; if *path* ends in a slash, *tail* will be empty.
 If there is no slash in *path*, *head* will be empty.
 If *path* is empty, both *head* and *tail* are empty.
-Trailing slashes are stripped from *head* unless it is the root (one or more slashes only).
+Trailing slashes are stripped kutoka *head* unless it is the root (one or more slashes only).
 In all cases, ``join(head, tail)`` returns a path to the same location as *path* (but the strings may differ).
 Also see the functions :func:`dirname` and :func:`basename`.